CORE VALUES

 The greatness of a community is most accurately measured by the compassionate actions of its members.

 We are a Community first.
-Chickpeas depends on each member fulfilling their assigned role.
-We are dependent on each other to make the school function and we are stronger when we operate as a team.
+None of us thrive if we do not all thrive.
+Chickpeas depends on each member recognizing the interdependent nature of the world we live in.
+We are dependent on each other to make our community intentional and we are stronger when we operate as a team.

 2. Communication